DerBrezel/uQuest/README.md

 # uQuest README

 # INSTALLATION
-run the following command: (virtualenv can vary) virtualenv .env && source .env/bin/activate && pip install -r requirements.txt
+1.install python and pip
+2.pip install -r requirements.txt

 # FRONTEND
+1. install node.js
-To start the Frontend use the "npm start" command in the frontend
+2. run npm install (or yarn depending on your setup) To start the Frontend use the "npm start" command in the frontend

 #BACKEND